yosefk/checkedthreads/README.md

 You can download the 3.8.1 sources from [here](http://www.valgrind.org/downloads/valgrind-3.8.1.tar.bz2) or [here](http://yosefk.com/checkedthreads/valgrind-3.8.1.tar.bz2).
-* **VALGRIND_LIB**: your system's default (such as /usr/lib/valgrind), or the directory you passed to Valgrind's configure with --prefix, or to some other (existing) directory if you wish; the checkedthread tool binaries are copied to this directory.
+* **VALGRIND_LIB**: your system's default (such as /usr/lib/valgrind), or the directory you passed to Valgrind's configure with --prefix, or some other (existing) directory if you wish.
+The checkedthread tool binaries are copied to this directory.
 * **CT_VALGRIND_CP**: *sudo cp* by default - can be plain cp if you have permissions to access $VALGRIND_LIB without sudo.

-Note that **$VALGRIND_LIB** is used by the tests which make runs after building everything - make sets this environment variable for all programs it spawns.
-You may need to explicitly set $VALGRIND_LIB when running valgrind --tool=checkedthreads outside make.
+Note that **$VALGRIND_LIB** is used by the tests which make runs after building everything - make sets this environment variable for all the processes it spawns.
+You may need to explicitly set $VALGRIND_LIB when running *valgrind --tool=checkedthreads* outside make.

 Also note that setting, in the shell running make, any of the environment variables mentioned in defaults.mk **overrides** their values (hence the name "defaults.mk").